MHS Houseparents Share Their Stories

 Interested couples can learn more about full- and part-time houseparent roles by attending an Online Information Session, a virtual opportunity to discuss the role in detail and ask questions live with recruiters.
 It’s the perfect chance to see if this career could be the right fit for your family.

-(This blog post was reposted with permission from Milton Hershey School.
-To view the original, please visit: https://www.mhskids.org/blog/hiring-houseparents-a-sweet-career-for-married-couples/)
+(This blog post is re-posted on houseparent.com with permission from Milton Hershey School.
+It first appeared here).

 < Back to All posts